Sitecore/jss/docs/data/routes/docs/getting-started/jss-server-install/en.md

     </dependentAssembly>
     ```

 1. Verify your server components install worked, by visiting `http://your-sitecore-instance/sitecore/api/layout/render/jss?item=/&sc_apikey=TEST`.
-You should receive **HTTP Error 400.0 - API key is not valid** if it is working correctly.
+You should receive **HTTP Error 400.0 - API key is not valid** if it is working correctly (you can use postman to see this message, rather than a browser).

 ## Scaled Sitecore Installations